 Krisha McCoy, MS

-E. coli) infection is caused by a bacteria.
+(E. coli) infection is caused by a bacterium.
 It is the leading cause of bloody diarrhea.

 infection is caused by some types of the

 infections are caused by:

 This condition is more common in children and older adults.